-- Check into your casa located edge of the small colonial town, overlooking the mogotes.
+- Check into your Casa Particilar, located on the edge of the small colonial town, overlooking the mogotes.

 - Dinner (Not included).
-Evening is free to take a stroll in the colorful small town main street of Vinales.
-There are several Paladares that would welcome you, or enjoy a wonderful meal at your Casa, using ingredients from their organic garden.
+Evening is free to take a stroll in the colorful main street of Vinales.
+There are several Paladares that will welcome you or enjoy a wonderful meal at your Casa.
+All will be using ingredients from their organic garden.

-- Morning (Optional) Activities: horseback riding or horse drawn cart ride in the valley of the National Park (either are highly recommended, and your guide will be of assistance).
+- Morning horseback riding or horse drawn cart ride in the valley of the National Park (Included)

-- All will meet at the casa in early afternoon
+- Meet at the Casa in early afternoon.

 - Visit a privately owned small tobacco farm that produces the leaves for the world-renowned Cuban cigar.
 You will need to walk part of the way for horse or oxen are the only other means of transportation.
 Meet the owners, third generation women who run the small farm.
 You will have a personal demonstration of hand rolling a Habano cigar and discuss with the ladies about the government oversight of the tobacco production and sales.
 Learn the Cuban government’s process for pricing and delivery of the leaves.
 (Included) You may purchase excellent hand rolled cigars that the three generations of women in the family prepare in the evenings.
 (Optional)

-- On return to your casa there is a small grocery store to have an opportunity to get bottled water, wine, rum, coffee, and snacks.
+- On return to your Casa you will stop at a small grocery store to have an opportunity to get bottled water, wine, rum, coffee, and snacks.

-- Dinner at local paladar El Campesino, located on the edge of a tobacco field with the mogotes as a backdrop.
-Enjoy a wonderful meal of Cuban country-style cooking from the kitchen supervised by the mother, Nino.
+- Dinner at El Campesino paladar, located on the edge of an agriculture field with the mogotes as a backdrop.
+You will enjoy a wonderful meal of Cuban country-style cooking from the kitchen supervised by the mother, Nino.
 (Included)

 - Drop by an open-air craft market as you depart Vinales.
 (Included)

-- To save time on the return to Havana, to-go sandwiches will be provided for lunch on the coach ride.
+- Lunch: To save time on the return to Havana to-go sandwiches will be provided on the coach ride.
 (Included)